-- Discover the trigger.
 Help your child back up and identify what led to feeling this way.
-It might have been when you said “No.” to something he asked to do, or something said or done by a sibling or friend.
+It might have been when you said “No” to something he asked to do or something said or done by a sibling or friend.

-- Give emotional support.
-Often, all our children need is a good hug and an acknowledgement that we know how they feel.
+Often, all our children need is a good hug and an acknowledgment that we know how they feel.
 When your child is working through something, keep the standards of behavior high, but show lots of affection to help them along.
 Additionally, tell them how proud you are when you see them handling their emotions with increasing maturity and reacting appropriately to tough situations.

 Moms, how do you help your child handle their emotions?
 We would love to hear from you!